 Take Advantage of Helpful Services.

-In recent years, new services have popped up in mountain towns to make life easier for visitors.
+In recent years, new services have popped up in mountain towns to make life easier for visitors on their ski vacation.
 For example, if you’re renting a condo in Breckenridge, you can order groceries prior to your arrival, and a grocery concierge service will deliver the goods to your accommodations when you arrive.
 By ordering your groceries, you relax at the end of a long travel day, rather than worrying about hustling into town to shop.

 In the last few years, ski and snowboard shops have also added new services to make life easier for vacationers.
 For example, more retailers are offering a broader range of clothes for rent.
 If you live in the Southeast and don’t ski or snowboard regularly, you might not own a good pair of insulated pants.
 By renting this type of technical, high-end item, you can reduce the overall cost of your trip.
 Just be sure to reserve clothing a week or more in advance of your arrival.